Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 Exposure to touts Higher if you wander without a plan or follow street invitations.
 Lower because the route and venues are arranged in advance.

 Food discovery Flexible, but hit or miss if you do not know where to go.
-More structured, with multiple pre-selected stops in one evening.
+More structured, with pre-selected stops in one evening.

 Best for Confident repeat visitors, Japanese speakers, and travelers who enjoy planning.
 First-time visitors, solo travelers, couples, and food-focused travelers who want less guesswork.